Jvheaney/ru-social/README.md

 The following is a brief summary of the technologies behind each of the individual repos within this large monorepo.
 The stories associated with each can be found in section 6.

 ### rumine-web
+This is the main web directory of the RU Mine website.
+In this repo is the frontpage, retired frontpage, image render script, managament APIs, the Valentine's Day app, user account management, compression shell scripts, and various other PHP scripts.

+Technologies used: PHP, HTML, CSS, JavaScript, React, React-Native, BASH, and SQL.

 ### rumine-cupids-arrow-2020
+This is RU Mine's first Valentine's Day special, Cupid's Arrow.
+Cupid's Arrow was a matchmaking service that matched students using a small questionnaire.

+Technologies: PHP, React-Native, React, SQL.

 ### rumine-php-backend
+These are various PHP scripts used to facilitate aspects of the backend.
+It includes an admin page to render metrics obtained from the analytics service, the newer image render script, one-off APIs for Spotify and FindMyGroupChats, and a JWT token manager.

+Technologies: PHP, HTML, CSS, JS, SQL.

 ### rusocial-java-backend
+This is the main backend for RU Mine and RU Friends.
+The RU Mine backend was originally developed in less than 4 days, and expanded over the course of 2 years to improve performance and integrate new features.

+Technologies: Spring-Boot, Java, PostgreSQL, SQL, Neo4J, Cypher Querying Language, Apache Kafka, Snowball Stemmer, Firebase Notifications, APNS, JWTs.

 ### rusocial-frontend
+This is the mobile app for RU Mine and RU Friends.
+The RU Mine frontend was originally developed in less than 6 days, and expanded over the course of 2 years with updates, bug patches, performance improvements, and eventually RU Friends and Group Chats.

+Technologies: React-Native, JS, Objective-C, Swift, Java, Kotlin.

 ### rumine-frontend-extra-dependencies
+These are modified dependency files created to overwrite select node module files.
+They improved aspects like chatting, allowed for reactions, prevented crashes on Android, and made the platform more cohesive and performant.

+Technologies: React-Native, JS.

 ### rumine-ru-bot-or-not-setup-2021
+This is the setup repo for RU Bot or Not, RU Mine's 2021 Valentine's Day special.
+This collected responses to a set of questions that would be later used in conjunction with LLM generated responses for the final game.

+Technologies used: React-Native, React, JS, PHP, SQL.

 ### rumine-ru-bot-or-not-end-2021
+This is the final game repo for RU Bot or Not, RU Mine's 2021 Valentine's Day special.
+It made use of pre-generated LLM outputs mixed in with legitimate human responses to allow participating students to try to guess which text-chatter was a human, and which were bots.
+Winners received the Instagram handle of the human.

+Technologies used: React-Native, React, JS, PHP, SQL, OpenAI's GPT-2.

 ### rumine-analytics
+This was an analytics service spun up in a night to calculate important service metrics to evaluate the health of the platform.

+Technologies: Spring-Boot, Java, PostgreSQL, SQL, Neo4J, Cypher Querying Language.

 ### rumine-artwork-contest
+This was a Halloween special event to collect artwork from our community.

+Technologies: React, React-Native, JS, PHP, SQL.

 ## 2. Missing code from the monorepo
 The following are repos containing code associated with RU Social that was not included in this monorepo.
 Technologies used are included below.